 The 2014 Dental Implant Conference: The Art of Healing offers an intensive educational program of innovative techniques and procedures for the entire implant team, presented by an internationally renowned faculty of leaders in implant dentistry.
 You'll also experience an exhibition of the most technologically advanced products and services available in the field, and the opportunity to network with colleagues from around the country.

-It is now half way through 2014, but we do not have half of the office anesthesia evaluations completed that are due this year.
+There remain office anesthesia evaluations to be completed this year.
 Please do not wait until the last minute to schedule yours.
 All members who are due for the evaluation have been contacted and have been given the name of the member of the anesthesia committee who has been assigned to complete the process.
 The list is also posted here on our website.
 We are required to report to AAOMS the names of members who are delinquent in completing the process by the end of the year

 The evaluations are completed before new applicants for membership are moved to active status, then every five years thereafter.
 If you were late for any reason in completing the last one, the clock is not re-set.
 We count five years from the first date of completion.
 Please help us keep on schedule!
 All completed evaluations are reported to AAOMS as soon as they are filed with our office.
 Thank you.